-PROPOSAL II

-RATIFICATION OF APPOINTMENT OF INDEPENDENT PUBLIC ACCOUNTANTS
+PROPOSAL II RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The independent public accounting firm for Cross Country for the fiscal year ended December 31, 2003 was Ernst & Young LLP ("E&Y").
-The Board, upon the recommendation of the Audit Committee, has appointed E&Y, subject to ratification by the stockholders, to audit the financial statements of the Company for the fiscal year ending December 31, 2004.
+The independent registered public accounting firm for Cross Country for the fiscal year ended December 31, 2004 was Ernst & Young LLP ("E&Y").
+The Board, upon the recommendation of the Audit Committee, has appointed E&Y, subject to ratification by the stockholders, to audit the financial statements of the Company for the fiscal year ending December 31, 2005.
 In arriving at its recommendation to the Board, the Audit Committee reviewed the performance of E&Y in prior years, as well as the firm's reputation for integrity and competence in the fields of accounting and auditing.
 The Audit Committee expressed its satisfaction with E&Y in these respects.
-E&Y's fees for services rendered during the fiscal years ending December 31, 2002 and December 31, 2003 were:
+E&Y's fees for services rendered during the fiscal years ended December 31, 2003 and December 31, 2004 were: